It pays to live in Park Slope.

 “We said, ‘Why the hell are those taxes so cheap,’” she recalled.

-Okun and her business partner poured through city data, comparing residential real estate taxes in Park Slope to those in neighborhoods like Georgetown, Mill Basin and Canarsie.
+Okun and her business partner poured through city data, comparing residential real estate taxes in Park Slope to neighborhoods like Georgetown, Mill Basin and Canarsie.

 And the list goes on, Okun said.
 “We are paying double and sometimes three times as much.”